jhuapl-bio/GE-Workshop-Sandbox/README.md

 Let's start easy and run artic.
 This is not in your sandbox Docker Image so first, we need to `exit`

+:warning: Be sure you specify your primer set here from the artic protocol.
+The test-data includes them, pulled from https://github.com/artic-network/primer-schemes so it can all be run automatically.
+For your own data, you need to mount them in the select path or copy them to your test data folder.
+The `primer-schemes` folder is seen below as `/data/primer-schemes`

 We first need to run